kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 ### User Response

 - User confirmed: "Oh!
 It's working.
-Looks like it is working now , My system hasn't been reboote
+Looks like it is working now , My system hasn't been rebooted for a while now.

-6. Asked the user to reboot the computer and verify everything is working fine.
+- Asked the user to reboot the computer and verify everything is working fine.
-7. Initiated a remote session and confirmed everything is working fine.
+- Initiated a remote session and confirmed everything is working fine.
-8. Thanked the user for being patient throughout the process and documented everything.
+- Thanked the user for being patient throughout the process and documented everything.

 ### Issue: Help Connection Seems Slow